 Pericardial mesothelioma is a rare and deadly form of asbestos cancer.
 It is the least commonly diagnosed type of mesothelioma, but can also be the most damaging and the hardest to treat.

 If you or a loved have mesothelioma, asbestos-related lung cancer, or asbestosis, you may be eligible for a large amount of compensation.
 Fill out our form to receive our free Financial Compensation Packet.
-Our packet is loaded with information on leading mesothelioma attorneys in your area, how to file a claim for asbestos trust funds, how to get paid in 90 days, and more.
+Our packet is loaded with information on experienced mesothelioma attorneys in your area, how to file a claim for asbestos trust funds, how to get paid in 90 days, and more.